 For additional media resources such as biographies, testimonials, and graphics, please visit our media kit.
 To view the most up-to-date information, please visit our blog or sign up for our newsletter.

 For general inquiries, members of the media should contact ACE’s communications department at email@example.com, or call 619-363-1402.
-Please be sure to include the media outlet you represent, the nature of your query, and telephone number.
-Members of the public should visit our Contact Us page.
+Please be sure to include the media outlet you represent, the nature of your query, and a telephone number.
+Members of the public should contact us through this form.